alexlehner86/rechtsfuchs/README.md

 The website's basic features are:<br>
 - A simplified search interface for the RIS system.
-- The possibility to save search results in project folders linked to your personal user account.
+- ~~The possibility to save search results in project folders linked to your personal user account.~~ (feature as well as user login deactivated at the moment)

 I programmed this website in order to improve my skills in regards to the react-redux-framework.
 The project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).